JonathanDoughty/emacs/README.md

 As the [warning says](emacs.el) Many years of cruft here.

-Some are the results from using different emacs on different platforms over the decades and attempting to maintain compatibility as the world evolves.
+Some from using different flavors of emacs on assorted platforms over the decades, attempting to maintain compatibility as the world evolves.
+Most from perceived attempts to make things work more easily in the context du jour.

 `init.el` is the starting point whose purpose is to orchestrate: